 Solution – Sellers should do what they can to make the house show ready at all times and have a plan that allows the home to be viewed with just a little notice.
 Give the Realtor a key to the home, so he or his team member can show the home when no one is at the house.

 Interviewing agents and finding one that is aware of these things will help get the home sold in the quickest time frame.
-If you'd like to speak with me personally about smart marketing for your home, click here to schedule a time to chat.
+If you’d like to speak with me personally about smart marketing for your home, contact me today.